Here’s why you should be using an air purifier—stat

 Air purifiers that can tackle viruses like the coronavirus

-Although vaccines now offer a light at the end of this COVID-19 pandemic tunnel, you may still be looking for ways to protect yourself beyond mask-wearing and social distancing.
+Although vaccines now offer a light at the end of this COVID-19 pandemic tunnel, you may still want to protect yourself beyond mask-wearing and social distancing.

 Considering COVID-19 spreads much more easily in indoor environments with inadequate ventilation, many people are turning to technology that can potentially mitigate exposure.